gswallow/molecule_example/README.md

             - epel-release
             - nginx

-Run `molecule syntax`, `molecule converge`, and `molecule verify` again.
+Run `molecule converge`, and `molecule verify` again.
 The tests should pass, and instead of running two tests, you’ll have run three.

 ### Importing roles

 We’ll fast forward a bit here, installing django, virtulaenv, git and standing up an example Django app.
-The important thing here is that we’re going to use Galaxy.
+What's important is that we’re going to use Galaxy.
 Ansible Galaxy is a collection of reusable roles maintained by the Ansible community.
 Let’s import a role to manage a Django app.
 Modify the `molecule/default/molecule.yml` file, then create a `requirements.yml` file: